poetic/ember-cli-photoswipe/README.md

 ```

 By wrapping your gallery in the component, the addon will take care of
-instanciating Photoswipe for you and for calculating the thumbnail bounds so
+instantiating Photoswipe for you and for calculating the thumbnail bounds so
 you get the nice zoom in/out animations right out of the box.
 Easy, right?

 Notice that you need to pass the attributes of `data-width` and `data-height`